SadesXD/Video-To-Gif/README.md

 <img src="https://cdn.discordapp.com/attachments/777509514890313758/792403274007314492/unknown.png" alt="iniGambar">

+- 3. You need to click file called `install.bat` for install the package required

-- 3. If you done, you can just click the file called `gif.py`, and now you can start the program
+- 4. If you done, you can just click the file called `gif.py`, and now you can start the program

-- 4. Enjoy
+- 5. Enjoy